andrewwio/openweathermap-weather-forecast/README.md

 8. CSS
 9.
 10. First used useEffect to see whether it's loading, then tried using react-spinners, i gave up on that dream, then I downloaded a spinner from loader.io and made my own component.
 Now it works, but not yet attached to fetch request
+11. made it similar to loading but linked to data

 # Getting Started with Create React App